 Georgia law requires that all drivers, including motorcyclists, obey official highway signs and traffic control signals unless otherwise directed by a police officer or emergency worker.

 The State of Georgia uses seven basic shapes of signs to convey traffic control instructions.
-Drivers should know signs by their shapes and colors so that they may recognize them from a distance and begin reacting timely and appropriately.
+Drivers should know signs by their shapes and colors so that they may recognize them from a distance and begin reacting.

 Regulations in red are new this year.

 Purple text indicates an important note.